rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 !!! question

-    What happens when i set the ai attribute on a file?
+    What happens when I set the ai attribute on a file?
     You cannot do anything with the file other than to view it.

     What about the directory?